ximenesyuri/ximenesyuri.com/content/libs/comp/overview.md

 """
 ```

-Components define a type `COMPONENT` and there are four main operations between them, each of them corresponding to an arithmetic symbol:
+Components define a {l:type} `COMPONENT` and there are four main {l:component operations} between them, each of them corresponding to an arithmetic symbol ({p:magic methods} in Python):

 (table-1)=
 ```